 The main flavor in this drink comes from the triple sec, cranberry juice and lemon juice.
 That gives it cranberry and citrus notes, which are easy to love.

 Those fruity flavors – especially the cranberry – are what you will taste the most.
-Most bars use Ocean Spray cranberry juice, and you can’t go wrong with any of their cranberry juices.
+Most bars use Ocean Spray cranberry juice, but you can use a different brand if you prefer.

 You’ll also pick up some herbal and citrus notes from the gin.
 Different bottles of gin can vary in taste – a lot.
 So you want to pick one you like.